exasol/virtual-schema-common-document/doc/user_guide/edml_user_guide.md

 }
 ```

-### Mapping CSV Files
+#### Mapping CSV Files With Header

-When you want to map CSV files with headers you use the column name from the CSV header.
+When you want to map CSV files with header you use the column name from the CSV header.

-The following example maps the column with header "id" to "ID":
+The following example maps CSV column with header "id" to database table column "ID":

 ```json
   "mapping": {
     "fields": {